mehranfarhdi/chat-room/README.md

 # asghar-agha-chat-room

-Web chat application developed with Express.js, Socket.IO and ReactJS, Bulma and RSA, AES, node-mac.
+Web chat application developed with Express.js, Socket.IO, ReactJS and redux.js, Bulma and RSA, AES, node-mac.

 ## How to Use